nogo/feedbox/README.md

 ## Installation

 * Download and extract package (http://feedbox.de/dl/feedbox.zip)
+* Your DocumentRoot is the "public/" directory

-* Check index.php, the installer will do the rest
+* Navigate index.php, the installer will do the rest

+## Update

+* Do a backup of the whole installation

+* Download last package
+* Remove all beside "data/" directory
+* Extract package content into your directory
+* Run "install.php/migrate", this will updates your database
+* Go to index.php

 ## Credits